 DESCRIPTION

 "This is a status variable.
 It is written by the SME when a management report is completed.
-This attribute indicates the received channel power of the most recently measured frame from the Source BSSID before the STA reassociates to the Target BSSID.
+This attribute indicates the received channel power of the most recently measured PPDU containing a frame from the Source BSSID before the STA reassociates to the Target BSSID.
 The Source RCPI is a logarithmic function of the received signal power, as defined 9.4.2.37 (RCPI element)."

 ::= { dot11WNMEventTransitReportEntry 13 }